-Story Sans is a new font family designed for Trade Me.
-It’s a screen-first Grotesk typeface aligned specifically to Trade Me’s brand, values and tone of voice.
-Story Sans was designed with Trade Me’s internal design team,¹ and is licensed exclusively for their use.
-It’s currently used on their Preview and Ping sites.
+Story Sans is a new font family designed for Trade Me — a screen-first, grotesk typeface aligned to their brand, values and tone of voice.
+It was designed with Trade Me’s internal design team,¹ and is licensed exclusively for Trade Me; currently it’s in use on their Preview and Ping sites.

 Trade Me is a household name in New Zealand.
-Started in 1999 by Sam Morgan, “It was a novel concept; people sending money to sellers they’ve never met, for goods they’ve never seen.”
+Started in 1999 by Sam Morgan, it was “a novel concept; people sending money to sellers they’ve never met, for goods they’ve never seen”.
 The website accounts for a large chunk of New Zealand’s domestic internet traffic.
-What started as a site for buying and selling second-hand stuff has grown into a portfolio of several businesses.
+What started as a site for buying and selling secondhand stuff has grown into a portfolio of businesses.

-The history of typefaces is rich and varied: there is an smorgasbord of genres, styles, and letterforms to choose from.
-The brief narrowed the selection to sans-serif.
-It’s a good, logical choice.
-Sans-serif is one of the oldest forms of lettering, but paradoxically one of the newest forms of printing type.
-They still feel modern.
-After careful analysis of their brief, values and typeface examples² I narrowed the selection of sans-serifs to three primary sub-genres and their best representative typeface:
+The history of typefaces is rich and varied: there’s a smorgasbord of genres, styles, and letterforms to choose from.
+The brief narrowed the selection to sans serif.
+It’s a solid, logical choice.
+Sans serif is one of the oldest forms of lettering, but paradoxically one of the newest forms of printing type.
+A sans serif still feels modern.

 - Grotesk — Akzidenz-Grotesk